fieldsoftheworld/aef-export/README.md

 ## AOI Export

 First run the `aef-export coverage` command to generate a BQ table which serves as an index for the AEF dataset.
-Then export AEF data to the specified GCS bucket for a given area of interest.
+Then export AEF data to the specified GCS bucket (as COG) for a given area of interest.
 This will query the BQ table and submit a earth engine batch task to export each AEF image intersecting the provided geojson.
 It currently exports ALL years (PRs are welcome!).

 ```bash